What is Warehouse Inventory Management Software?

 - Employee Management & Human Resources Activities

-A cloud-based WMS is a typical web-based centralized-computing model that leverages cloud technology.
+A cloud-based Warehouse Management Software is a typical web-based centralized-computing model that leverages cloud technology.
 This usually works on a “software-as-a-service” (SaaS) model and is preferred for its scalability, adaptability, and deployment.
 It provides the same benefits of a more traditional WMS with a faster implementation along with lower supply chain costs.
 A cloud-based WMS supports lower IT maintenance as it is hosted on a separate or private server.
 This provides higher data security protocols, which is important for businesses that manage high-value inventory or simply want more security in their WMS.
 The benefits include-

 - Reduced Expenses